 39 ESL Warm-Ups is available in both print and digital formats.
 The (cheaper!) digital copy can be read on any device if you download the free Kindle reading app.
 It’s easier than ever to have almost 40 top-quality warmers at your fingertips wherever you might be planning your lessons.

-Do you have a favourite warm-up game or activity that you like to use with your students.
+Do you have a favourite warm-up game or activity that you like to use with your students?
+Or, how do you review vocabulary with your students?
 Leave a comment below and share your thoughts with us.
+We’d love to hear from you.